 Fee for Time Extensions

-Students permitted to register on a time extension beyond the maximum specified in the General Regulations of the Calendar are required to pay the full-time Tuition Fee Unit applicable to their Program for each semester of registration.
+Students permitted to register on a time extension beyond the maximum specified in the general regulations of the calendar are normally required to pay the full-time tuition fee unit applicable to their program for each semester of registration.

 Non-Degree Graduate Students

-Graduate (degree) students who audit courses at the graduate or undergraduate level are responsible for all applicable course fees (e.g. field trip fees).
-Ancillary fees are included in the student's full- or part-time graduate program tuition fee units.
+Graduate (degree) students who audit courses at the graduate or undergraduate level are responsible for all ancillary and applicable course fees (e.g., field trip fees).

-Non-degree students as defined in Section 1.5 of the Graduate Programs Admissions and Regulations will be charged $477.00 (domestic) or $667.80 (international) (half of the cost of taking one course as a non-degree student) for auditing any three credit-hour course.
+Non-degree students as defined in Admission to Non-Degree Coursework in Admissions and Regulations, will be charged $506.20 (domestic) or $708.68 (international) (half of the cost of taking one course as a non-degree student) for auditing any 3-credit-hour course.
 They are responsible for all applicable ancillary and individual course fees.

 $100.00 per semester